GTM Engineer vs Outbound Agency

 Why do most outbound agencies fail?

-Most outbound agencies fail because they use a one-size-fits-all approach.
-They do not deeply understand your product, market, or buyer personas.
-They use shared SDRs who juggle 3 to 5 clients simultaneously.
-They send generic, templated outreach that gets ignored.
-They optimize for activity volume (emails sent) rather than quality outcomes (meetings booked with qualified prospects).
-And they have no incentive to build systems you own because their business model depends on your ongoing dependency.
+Most outbound agencies fail because they use a one-size-fits-all approach that prioritizes volume over relevance.
+They do not deeply understand your product, market, or buyer personas, making it impossible to craft personalized messaging that converts.
+They use shared SDRs who juggle 3 to 5 clients simultaneously, which means your account gets minimal attention and your reps lack continuity with your business.
+They send generic, templated outreach using the same sequences for dozens of companies, which prospects instantly recognize and ignore.
+They optimize for activity volume metrics (emails sent, calls dialed) rather than quality outcomes (meetings booked with genuinely qualified prospects), which burns through budgets fast without meaningful pipeline.
+Finally, they have no incentive to build systems you own because their entire business model depends on keeping you in a state of ongoing dependency where you need them month after month just to maintain baseline activity.

 Is a GTM engineer more expensive than an outbound agency?